K-Link Repeater Use Policy

 There is no rule which requires a repeater owner or trustee to let everyone use it.
 Those who do not follow FCC rules and the rules set forth in the K-Link Use Policy will be warned or banned from using K-Link and may be subject to FCC enforcement action.

-When banned or warned, individuals are NOT authorized to use Any K-Link Repeater, Simplex Node, IRLP Node, EchoLink Node, VoIP, Connection, or any other type of connection to the K-Link Repeater Network.
+Banned individuals are NOT authorized to use Any K-Link Repeater, Simplex Node, IRLP Node, EchoLink Node, VoIP, Connection, or any other type of connection to the K-Link Repeater Network.

-As a valid user you are advised not to hold a QSO or acknowledge anyone banned from K-Link.
+K-Link users are advised not to hold a QSO or acknowledge anyone banned from K-Link.
 We also ask that you do not acknowledge any individuals jamming the system.
 The system is fully monitored by many sources and control operators and all operations are recorded and archived.
 Please do report any suspicious activity to: firstname.lastname@example.org

 Listing of Banned or warned individuals: